 6. Avoid losing your keys in your bag at the front door after a long outing while your toddler screams

 Take it from someone who has been in this situation.
-If you’ve got an angry toddler under one arm, 7 bags of hard-won shopping balanced on the door step and your keys are hiding in the depths of your bag, something in your brain emits a signal that it’s time to let it go-oooo.
+If you’ve got an angry toddler under one arm, seven bags of hard-won shopping balanced on the door step and your keys are hiding in the depths of your bag, something in your brain emits a signal that it’s time to let it go-oooo.
 Add to that the extra-large matcha latte you had when you were out and it might be time to call in the SES/grab a dinghy and some oars.
-The bathroom seems so close… and yet so far.
+The bathroom seems so close … and yet so far.

-Reset your pelvic floor
+It is possible to reset your pelvic floor

 If you’re feeling a little sad about the lack of gravity-defying stuff you get to do, rest assured that you will indeed bounce (pee-free) again.
 Some advice from your doctor and a set of exercises done consistently will set you in good stead to be boinging, bumping and bouncing in no time at all.